top of page

 My name is Windel T Woofer Esq

-I am a young American Bulldog and I have broken ears
+He is a young American Bulldog and has broken ears

 I don't know if any of you know how the stray dog system works in this country ?